PallaviSatram/Personal-Finance-Tracker/README.md

 # Features #

-# Real-Time Balance Tracking
+-Real-Time Balance Tracking
 Automatically calculates total income, total expenses, and remaining balance.
-# Transaction Management
+-Transaction Management
 Add income/expense entries with amount, type, and date.
-# Data Persistence
+-Data Persistence
 All transactions and card values (income, expense, balance) are stored using localStorage to retain data across browser sessions.
-# Delete & Reset Options
+-Delete & Reset Options
 Users can delete individual transactions or reset the entire tracker in one click.
-# Responsive UI
+-Responsive UI
 Built with Bootstrap and custom CSS to ensure proper layout on desktops, tablets, and mobile devices.
-# Multi-Page Layout
+-Multi-Page Layout
 Includes a clean Home Page and a dedicated Tracker Page for better navigation.

 # Tech Stack